 We start the morning with a run through the exhilarating waves of George's Riffle and on into First Canyon.
 The imposing walls of First Canyon reach heights of over 1400 m.
 Groups often drift the length of this magnificent 26 km canyon, immersed in its splendour.
 The canyon walls are dotted with hundreds of caves.
 Close to its exit we will camp for the night at Lafferty's Canyon, with good hiking opportunities.

 Following breakfast, it's down to Kraus' Hot Spring for a soothing dip in its 32 C plus waters.
 From here we bid farewell to the canyons and make our way to the Nahanni's Splits, a 70 km run through a maze of islands.

 On our final morning on the river we will continue on to the Native village of Nahanni Butte.
 (Pop. approx. 120).
 This remote community is located on the banks of the Nahanni just above its confluence with the Liard river.
 A stroll into town provides insight into a culture far removed from most of North America.
 Following lunch we will board the Nahanni Butte River taxi for the 15 km ride to the Nahanni Butte Road Landing on the Liard River.
-The awaiting NWA shuttle van will take your group on the short drive to Blackstone Territorial Park.
+The awaiting NWA shuttle van will take your group on the short drive to Lindberg’s Landing.
 This beautifully situated homestead offers hot showers and rustic cabins where your group will spend a celebratory last evening.
 Any baggage you left behind will be waiting for you.
 Accommodation and dinner are included.
 After a leisurely morning, you will be transported to the Fort Simpson airport to begin your travels home.